 \subsection{Baselines}

-We adopt the following four baselines in our experiments: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=-1pt] \item \textbf{Zero-shot} indicates zero-shot prompting on pretrained models.
-In particular, we use a \href{https://gist.github.com/jareddk/2509330f8ef3d787fc5aaac67aab5f11#file-hhh_prompt-txt}{highly optimized prompt} that has been used for Anthropic's pretrained models \citep{askell2021general}.
-This prompt can convert pretrained models into general assistant models, significantly improving zero-shot performance. \item \textbf{Zero-shot (Chat)} indicates zero-shot prompting on commercially post-trained chat models, which have been through heavily optimized post-training.
-As an example, the llama-2 chat models are post-trained on nearly 30K human demonstrations and 3 million human preference feedback \citep{touvron2023llama}. \item \textbf{Golden Label} indicates many-shot prompting or fine-tuning with golden labels, e.g., labels from TruthfulQA and GSM8K. \item \textbf{Human Label} indicates many-shot prompting or fine-tuning with real-world human labels, e.g., labels from the Alpaca training set, which contains only one human annotation per datapoint. \end{itemize}
+We adopt the following four baselines in our main experiments.
+Appendix \ref{sec:baseline} compares \ourmethod with more baselines (e.g. distilling from GPT-4o), and \ourmethod consistently yields better performance.

-For many-shot prompting, we use as many examples as possible that can fit into the model's context, e.g., 160 examples for Alpaca.
+\begin{itemize}[leftmargin=*, topsep=0pt, itemsep=-1pt] \item \textbf{Zero-shot} indicates zero-shot prompting on pretrained models.
+In particular, we use a \href{https://gist.github.com/jareddk/2509330f8ef3d787fc5aaac67aab5f11#file-hhh_prompt-txt}{highly optimized prompt} that has been used for Anthropic's pretrained models \citep{askell2021general}. which converts pretrained models into general assistants, significantly improving zero-shot performance. \item \textbf{Zero-shot (Chat)} indicates zero-shot prompting on commercial chat models, which have been through heavily optimized post-training.
+For example, Llama 2 chat models are post-trained on nearly 30K human demonstrations and 3 million human preference feedback \citep{touvron2023llama}. \item \textbf{Golden Label} indicates many-shot prompting or fine-tuning with golden labels.
+We use as many examples as possible that can fit into the model's context, e.g., 160 examples for Alpaca. \item \textbf{Human Label} indicates many-shot prompting or fine-tuning with real-world human labels, e.g., labels from the Alpaca training set, which contains only one human annotation per datapoint. \end{itemize}